fyZhang66/microservice-quizapp/README.md

 # QuizApp Microservices

-A distributed quiz application built with Spring Boot and Spring Cloud that follows a microservices architecture.
+A distrubuted quiz application converted from previous monolithic quizapp application built with Spring Boot and Spring Cloud that follows a microservices architechture.

 ## Architecture Overview